 Reducing pro-inflammatory response

-The anti-inflammatory capabilities in turmeric have been proven by many researchers.
+Many researchers have proved the anti-inflammatory capabilities of turmeric.
 Curcumin works in two ways to reduce inflammation.
-For one, it suppresses the COX enzyme which is responsible for sending inflammation signals to the body and inhibits the production pro-inflammatory molecules in the body.
-Curcumin in turmeric works in the same way as vitamin E and C which are amazing antioxidants.
+For one, it suppresses the COX enzyme, which is responsible for sending inflammation signals to the body and inhibits the production of pro-inflammatory molecules in the body.
+Curcumin in turmeric works in the same way as vitamin E and C, which are amazing antioxidants.
 However, these vitamins are degraded by heat when cooking.
 Turmeric’s active compounds will reduce the damage by free radicals and also minimize cholesterol levels.

-Altogether, it seems that the incorporation of turmeric in the diet, either in the form of herb, tea, supplement or tablet, may have beneficial effects on one’s health.
+Altogether, it seems that the incorporation of turmeric in the diet, either the form of the herb, tea, supplement, or tablet, may have beneficial effects on one’s health.
 Just make sure you maintain the required dosage.